 National Gallery of Art

-Artstor is collaborating with the National Gallery of Art in Washington, DC to distribute images from its collection of European and American paintings, sculptures, drawings, and prints.
-Approximately 30,000 images of art dating back to the 13th to 19th centuries and more than 5,000 images from the Gallery's 20th and 21st century works, including photographs, will be made available in the Digital Library.
+Artstor and the National Gallery of Art in Washington, DC are sharing nearly 25,000 images of European and American paintings, sculptures, drawings, and prints.
+The final collection will feature approximately 36,000 images of art dating back to the 13th to 19th centuries and more than 5,000 images from the Gallery's 20th and 21st century works, including photographs, will be made available in the Digital Library.

 The National Gallery of Art located in the nation's capital, is one of the world's preeminent art museums.
 It was created in 1937 by a joint resolution of Congress accepting the gift of Andrew W. Mellon, the founder of the Gallery.
 The Gallery's collection includes some 130,000 works that trace the development of European and American art from the Renaissance to the present.

 |Total size of collection*||35,717|

 * Image totals should be regarded as an approximation until a given collection is 100% complete.
 Users should also bear in mind that the number of images available to them may vary from country to country, reflecting ARTstor’s approach to addressing an international copyright landscape that itself varies from country to country.